Jose W. Diokno

 Diokno is the only person to top both the Philippine Bar Examination and the board exam for Certified Public Accountants (CPA).
 His career was dedicated to the promotion of human rights, the defense of Philippine sovereignty, and the enactment of pro-Filipino economic legislation.

-In 2004, Diokno was posthumously conferred the Order of Lakandula with the rank of Supremo—the Philippines' highest honor.
-February 27, a day after his birthday, is celebrated in the Philippines as Jose W. Diokno Day.
+In 2004, Diokno was posthumously conferred the Order of Lakandula with the rank of Supremo—the second highest honor in the Philippines.
+February 27, his death anniversary and a day after his birthday, is celebrated in the Philippines as Jose W. Diokno Day.

 Early life and education

-Jose W. Diokno was born in Manila on Feb.
-26, 1922, to Ramón Diokno y Marasigan, a former senator and Justice of the Supreme Court from Taal, Batangas, and Leonor Wright y Garcia, an American mestiza of British descent.Diokno grew up in Ermita and was baptized at Ermita Church on September 3, 1922.
-Diokno was the seventh of ten children, and had three half-siblings from Ramón's first spouse, Martha Fello Diokno, who passed away years ago.
-Diokno would later often say that he was "100% Filipino".
+Jose W. Diokno was born in Ermita, Manila on February 26, 1922, to Ramón Diokno y Marasigan, a former senator and Justice of the Supreme Court from Taal, Batangas, and Leonor May Wright y Garcia, an American mestiza.
+Diokno was the youngest son and the sixth of eight children, and had some half-siblings from Ramón's first spouse, Martha Fello Diokno, who died years before the birth of Diokno.
+Diokno grew up at 48 Alhambra Street, Ermita, Manila and was baptized at Ermita Church on September 3, 1922.

 Ramón Diokno was considered an anti-imperialist nationalist as senator and was one of four senators to oppose the American Parity Rights Amendment.
-Jose W. Diokno's grandfather was Ananías Diokno, a navy general and governor in the Philippine Revolution and the Philippine–American War in Visayas.
-Ananías's great-great grandfather was Félix Berenguer de Marquina y Fitzgerald, the namesake of Marikina who was viceroy of New Spain and governor-general of the Philippines from 1788 to 1793.
-Berenguer de Marquina had an extramarital affair with a Chinese-British mestiza from Cagsawa, Albay named Demetria Sumulong y Lindo and sired one daughter.
-He abandoned his family to repatriate to Spain and later became the lieutenant-general of the navy in 1799.
+Jose's grandfather was Ananías Diokno, a navy general and governor in the Philippine Revolution and the Philippine–American War in the Visayas.
+Ananías's maternal great-great grandfather was Félix Berenguer de Marquina y Fitzgerald, who was viceroy of New Spain and governor-general of the Philippines from 1788 to 1793.
+Berenguer de Marquina had an extramarital affair with a Chinese mestiza from Cagsawa, Albay named Demetria Sumulong y Lindo and sired one daughter.
+He abandoned this family to repatriate to Spain and later became the lieutenant-general of the navy in 1799.
 He was said to be an incompetent but persevering governor.
+Despite this mixed ancestry, Diokno would later often say that he was "100% Filipino."

 As a young 12-year-old boy, Diokno would go with his father to trials in the provinces.
 He would carry his father’s bag, and sit on a small chair reserved for him behind the counsel’s table.
-He learned English through a private tutor during the American Commonwealth period.
+He learned English through a private tutor during the American Commonwealth period, as the family usually spoke in Spanish.
 Growing up, Diokno relished having Spanish dishes at home, namely tapas or side dishes such as angulas, white embutido, galantina, and chorizos.
 He liked Filipino food as well and enjoyed rice mixed with gatas ng kalabaw (carabao’s milk), raw eggs, and tapang usa (cured venison).
+Diokno also joined Nilad Lodge No. 12, a masonic lodge, as his father and many revolutionaries did before him.